Must Read: Glossary Of Insurance Terms That You Need To Know

 The termination of an insurance policy before it goes into effect.

 Gulf Cooperation Council citizens are those employees holding the nationality of one of the GCC countries.
-The employees work in GCC member countries outside their home country so, social security is extended to include them.
+The employees work in GCC member countries outside their home country, so social security is extended to include them.

 You are in an accident, and the other driver flees the scene, its called a hit and run.